-If you harvest fish regularly for the table a high-quality fillet knife should be one of your top priorities.
-Not all fillet knives are created equally, and the quality of the steel and other materials can make a big difference in the quality of your fillets as well as helping you be as efficient as possible when cleaning fish.
+If you harvest fish regularly for the table, a high-quality fillet knife should be one of your top priorities.
+Not all fillet knives are created equally, and the quality of the steel and other materials can make a big difference in the quality of your fillets as well as help you be as efficient as possible when cleaning fish.

 Millions of anglers have one of these fillet knives for a reason.
 The value you get for the price that you pay is unbeatable, and the way it has stood the test of time for decades is a testament to the quality.

 What to Look For in a Fish Fillet Knife

 Sharpness and Edge Retention

 It may come as no shock to anglers that a sharp fillet knife is one of the most important if not the most important, factors, and for that matter, for any knife in general, regardless of its intended purpose.